GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 ## Who you gonna call?

 Modules are a big deal for sure.
 All the most successful MV* frameworks rely on a strong module-oriented architecture, such as AngularJS, Ember.js, Marionette.js and React.
-This is why the JavaScript community is so concerned on striving for everyone to use them as seamless as possible, as you can see with the ES6 modules initiative.
+This is why the JavaScript community is so concerned with helping everyone use them as seamless as possible, as you can see with the ES6 modules initiative.

 However, we still have to take into consideration the plethora of existing code which is too big to be rewritten into ES6 anytime soon.
 Depending on the size, complexity and risk of the project, this might never happen.
 Still, even if all the major browsers start supporting ES6 this year, it would take a handful of years for most of the worldwide population (or at least your clients) to be effectively using those browser versions supporting ES6.
-Just for a sad-trombone example, IE 8 was released exactly 6 years ago.
+Just for an example [cue the sad-trombone], IE 8 was released exactly 6 years ago.

 Anyhow, the other way around is totally feasible and recommended.
 Writing new code on ES6 with a good transpiler is totally worth taking a deep look at.
 The benefits are great: more concise syntax, great support for the current Module strategies, and the best thing: you are embracing the future of JavaScript!